A patio awning and patio furniture; photo courtesy Lilsarahp.

 Some homeowners prefer brick patios for their solid, level surface and design flexibility.
 There are seemingly endless types and shapes of bricks available, so creating a unique look that fits the style of your home is easy to do.

 Also, if you decide to expand your patio in the future or need to replace a portion, you can do so with this type of patio without causing noticeable seams or a patchwork appearance (assuming you use the same type brick).
+If you have the storage space and the budget it doesnt hurt to buy a couple of extra pallets for this purpose; lot colors can vary.

 It requires a lot of sweat and time as you must remove all grass, roots, humps, and bumps.
 But dont take shortcuts because this step can make or break the quality of your patio.